Stereo camera: Dual cameras

 Modern low cost digital cameras, and even DSLR cameras, can be mounted in pairs, with both triggered simultaneously.
 For nonmoving images this can be done by pressing both camera actuating buttons simultaneously, but this is not sufficiently accurate for moving objects.
 Certain camera models can accept modified programming from an image chip, and the software to trigger a slave camera from a master has been developed as open source software.
 A popular example of this technology is in the Samsung Galaxy S4, which allows photo capture simultaneously.

+In 2023, the iPhone 15 Pro was announced to be the first iOS device capable of stereoscopic photo and video capture.

 Use of one camera and one lens

 In late 2012, Samsung announced its NX300 camera.
 Using just one (optional) lens, this camera can take 2D photos, 3D photos, or Full HD movies, simply by changing the mode.
 The optional lens is a proprietary, 45mm f/1.8 prime lens.
 The NX300 has two LCD screens in the optical path which are used to "black out" their respective half of the lens, sending a slightly different image to the sensor.

 Another method is used by Sony and Panasonic.
 With burst captures, the camera should be shifted sideways about 10 centimeters and the camera will choose the two best images with which to create a 3D MPO file.
 The depth is not as good, but can certainly allow the differentiation of what is in front and what is behind.

 Pentax and Kúla 3D have made stereoadapters, sometimes called beamsplitters, for stereoscopic photography with DSLR camera lenses.